 It can be overwhelming for business stakeholders to work in an analytics tool for the first time.
 Even when SQL isn’t required, users may log in, look around, and might not be sure what to do next.
 A good self-serve analytics tool is easy to navigate and provides very clear direction on where, when, and how to get started.

 Mode’s Reports allow for descriptive text where report creators can explain what’s being measured and clarify any nuances in the dashboard.
-The Explorations feature enables business users to explore an analyst-built report with familiar drag-and-drop tools, creating a new slice of the data that is most relevant to them and explore data on their own, in chart types that they know.
+The Explorations feature enables business users to explore an analyst-built report with familiar drag-and-drop tools, creating new slices of the data that are most relevant to them in chart types that they know.

-Data teams should create the data assets that others can then explore on top of.
+Data teams can use Mode to very quickly create the reports and data assets that others in the organization can then explore on top of.
 Data consumers can explore these reports with Mode's Report Exploration feature.
 Additionally, analysts can always see the underlying data powering a report in order to ensure accuracy.